Recognised as one of the most striking buildings in the city, Hull Maritime Museum in Queen Victoria Square will once again shine.

 Opened in 1871 as Hull’s Dock Offices, this Grade 2* listed building regularly saw ships sail past its windows in the town centre’s docks.
 Later, the building became the city’s Maritime Museum in 1975.
 The museum welcomed record visitor numbers during 2017 City of Culture, and is a popular destination for locals and visitors.

-Extensive improvements will mean it will be in better condition, better interpreted and explained, and better identified and recorded:
+Extensive improvements will mean the museum and its collections will be in better condition, better interpreted and explained:

 - the building will be conserved to reveal the quality of its original architecture